-A meeting notice (avis de réunion) is published in the Bulletin des annonces légales obligatoires ("BALO"), at least 35 days prior to a meeting and made available on the website of the company at least 21 days prior to the meeting.
-Additionally, a convening notice (avis de convocation) is published at least 15 days prior to the date of the meeting, in a legal announcement bulletin of the registered office department and in the BALO.
-Further, the holders of registered shares (actions nominatives) for at least a month at the time of the convening notice shall be summoned individually, by regular letter (or by registered letter if they request it and include an advance of expenses) sent to their last known address.
-This notice may also be transmitted by electronic means of telecommunication, in lieu of any such mailing, to any shareholder requesting it beforehand by registered letter with acknowledgment of receipt in accordance with legal and regulatory requirements, specifying his e-mail
+A meeting notice (avis de réunion) is published in the Bulletin des annonces légales obligatoires ("BALO"), at least 35 days prior to a meeting and made certificate of incorporation or by-laws, written notice of available on the website of the company at least 21 days prior to the meeting. any meeting of the stockholders must be given to each Additionally, a convening notice (avis de convocation) is published at least 15 days prior to the date of the meeting, in a legal announcement bulletin of the registered office department and in the BALO.
+Further, the holders of registered shares (actions nominatives) for at least a month at the time of the convening notice shall be summoned individually, by regular letter (or by registered letter if they request it and include an advance of expenses) sent to communication, if any, by which stockholders and proxy their last known address.
+This notice may also be transmitted by electronic means of telecommunication, in lieu of any such mailing, to any shareholder the record date for voting if it is different from the record requesting it beforehand by registered letter with acknowledgment of receipt in accordance with legal and regulatory requirements, specifying his e-mail